kiedtl/gfetch/README.md

 # make install
 ```

-directory is in your path first.
-If you want to install to a different
+NOTE: ensure that the `/usr/local/bin` path is directory is in your path first,
+since that's where it's installed by default.
+If you want to install to a
-location (e.g. `/usr/bin`) you can run `make PREFIX=/usr install` instead.
+different location (e.g. `/usr/bin`) you can run `make PREFIX=/usr install`
+instead.

 ## how?